kallaspriit/jquery-slider/README.md

 * Range and value can be updated at any time
 * Change events can be limited to minimal interval
 * It's small - just 10KB minified
+* Licenced under MIT - do whatever you want with it

 How to use